History of Vietnam

 Leveraging its military support for the ascendant Nguyễn dynasty and using the pretexts of protecting religious freedom and trading rights, France conquered Vietnam, dividing its territory into three separate regions, integrating them into French Indochina in 1887.
 The Second World War brought a 5-year occupation by Imperial Japan.
 In 1945 Vietnam was proclaimed a republic, but a three-way conflict immediately broke out between communists, anti-communists, and France.
 In 1949 Vietnam was officially reunified as a partially autonomous member of the French Union.
 In practice, a communist insurgency led by Ho Chi Minh had established a rival state which exercised authority over most of the country.
 Following the French defeat, the country was divided into two states in July.
 As part of the Cold War, a war quickly broke out between a North Vietnam supported by China and the Soviet Union, and a South Vietnam aided by the United States.
 It ended with the defeat of the South in 1975 and unification under a communist government in 1976.
 Vietnam then fought a war with China in 1979 and was bogged down in Cambodia from 1978 to 1989, along with an economic disaster that led to Đổi Mới in late 1986.
 Vietnam normalized relations with China in 1991 and the United States in 1995.

-Pre-historic period
+Prehistory

 Modern ethnic context

 Proposed neolithic migration paths into Southeast Asia, with Austronesian peoples from the sea and Austroasiatic peoples from inland Mekong which supposed to take place around the third millennium BCE.